 You can control when you incur income (and therefore taxes) because you decide when you exercise your options and sell the stock.
 By contrast, RSUs happen (they vest and you now own shares and owe taxes on their value) according to a company-dictated schedule.

-(Specific to Non-qualified Stock Options) You could (potentially dramatically) lower your taxes by early exercising your options.
+[Edited to make it better 9/2/2020] You could (potentially dramatically) lower your taxes by early exercising your options.
 This strategy is not without risk!
-But you don’t even have the choice with ISOs (for the most part) and RSUs.
+This is most common for NSOs, still can make sense for ISOs, but isn’t available for RSUs.

 (Specific to Incentive Stock Options) Tax rates can be much lower than on either NSOs or RSUs.
 With NSOs and RSUs, basically everything is taxed as ordinary income.
 With ISOs, if you hold the stock long enough after exercising (two years after grant and one year after exercise), then all the gain above your strike price is taxed at the long-term capital gains tax rate (which can be as low as 15%…technically it can be 0% if your total income is low enough, but that’s unlikely so I’ll ignore it here…oh my god, so many disclaimers!).